oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 the batch is lower than the respective amount(s) sent.
 If holder does not hold any tokens of type `token_id`, holder's balance is interpreted as zero.

-`to_` address must be either whitelisted implicit account or a smart contract implementing `multi_token_receiver` interface.
+`to_` address MUST be either whitelisted implicit account or a smart contract implementing `multi_token_receiver` interface.
 If `to_` is an implicit account and it is not whitelisted, the transaction MUST fail.
 If `to_` is an originated smart contract, the transaction MUST call entry point `On_multi_tokens_received` of that contract and MUST return call `operation` among other operations it might create.
-If `to_` contract does not implement entry point `On_multi_tokens_received`, the transaction MUST fail. `data` argument must be passed unaltered to a receiver hook entry point.
+If `to_` contract does not implement entry point `On_multi_tokens_received`, the transaction MUST fail. `data` argument MUST be passed unaltered to a receiver hook entry point.

-`On_multi_tokens_received` MAY be called multiple times from the transaction in any combination and the following requirements must be met:
+`On_multi_tokens_received` MAY be called multiple times from the transaction in any combination and the following requirements MUST be met:

 * The set of all calls to `On_multi_tokens_received` describes all balance changes that occurred during the transaction in the order submitted.
-* Receiver must be notified of each individual transfer only once.
+* Receiver MUST be notified of each individual transfer only once.
 * A contract MAY skip calling the `On_multi_tokens_received` hook function if the transfer operation is transferring the token to itself.